I’ve been made aware of a new phishing email campaign that poses as the UK mobile phone company ‘EE‘.

 In the next step, the intention is to gather my PII by requesting my full name, address and phone number.
 Again I entered false information and proceeded to Step 2.

-In step 2, the intention of the malicious actors is to acquire your card details…all of it!
-The funny thing I noticed is that, there was no mention of how much money “I owed” but yet they wanted all my card details.
-Again, I enter dud information as shown below and proceed to Step 3.
+In step 2, the intention of the malicious actors is to acquire your card details…all of them!
+The funny thing I noticed is that, there was no mention of how much money “I owed” yet they wanted all my card details.
+Again, I enter the dud information as shown below and proceed to Step 3.

 Step 3 is the final stage.
 The malicious actors now think that they’ve received all the relevant information they need in order to steal my money and commit fraud against my name and that information is now sent to them.
 Again, there is no mention of the payment amount owed, they’ve just gone to the effort of creating a fake bank validation page before having the cheek to redirect me to the official EE website.